 We all know the importance of having a household budget in place to help us maintain control of where our money is going.
-But, what if a sudden financial crisis were to hit?
-Would you be prepared?
+What if a sudden financial crisis were to hit?
 Would you be able to meet your budget obligations on a reduced income?
 Unfortunately, you never know when a crisis will hit.
-Layoffs, overtime reductions, or the death of a spouse can happen without much warning, so having a Plan B in place before a crisis hits can help you to continue to meet your obligations as you get back on your feet.
+Layoffs, overtime reductions, or the death of a spouse can happen without much warning, so having a Plan B in place before a crisis hits can help you.

 It's important to understand that these changes that need to be made are probably not permanent.
 Understanding this will make it easier to cut expenses out of your life if you know that you will be able to bring them back into your lifestyle once your finances are in a better condition.